ComfortDelGro and French partners to bid for metro projects in France

 RATP Dev is the international operating arm of French multimodal transport operator RATP Group, while Alstom is a French transport infrastructure company.

-Together, the transit companies will submit bids for the upcoming Lines 16 and 17 of the GPE project, which covers a total of 200 kilometres (km) of the automated metro, they said in a joint statement on Friday (June 19).
+Together, the transit companies will submit bids for the upcoming Lines 16 and 17 of the GPE project, which covers a total of 200km of the automated metro, they said in a joint statement yesterday.

-GPE is a group of new rapid transit lines being built in the Île-de-France region of France.
-It ranks as one of the largest in Europe, said ComfortDelGro in a regulatory update on Friday.
+GPE is a group of new rapid transit lines being built in the Ile-de-France region of France.
+It ranks as one of the largest in Europe, said ComfortDelGro in a regulatory update yesterday.

-The transport group will participate in the bid through ComfortDelGro Transit - a newly set-up subsidiary.
+The Singapore transport group will participate in the bid through ComfortDelGro Transit - a newly set-up subsidiary.

 ComfortDelGro chairman Lim Jit Poh called the move a "significant" step in furthering the group's vision of expanding rail capabilities beyond Singapore.
 The group has been operating light and heavy rail in the Republic for 17 years, amassing strong capabilities, he added.